 When received from Dr. Frankland, this solution, instead of being colourless, was of a dark brownish-black colour, not unlike that of porter, this change of colour being apparently due to the conversion of some of the sugar into caramel; though it was free from any notable deposit.
-After about the fortieth day a thick iridescent scum gradually formed over the whole surface;, and continued visible for more than a week.
+After about the fortieth day a thick iridescent scum gradually formed over the whole surface[‡], and continued visible for more than a week.
 It afterwards disappeared, and then I noticed for the first time a large quantity of a brownish-black sediment at the bottom of the flask.
 No scum again formed on the surface, and no other change was seen to take place in the fluid.

-When opened there was no very appreciable odour, though

-the reaction of the fluid was strongly acid.
+When opened there was no very appreciable odour, though the reaction of the fluid was strongly acid.

 On microscopical examination, the deposit was found to be made up in great part of dark, reddish-brown, or ruby-red coloured globules of various sizes, partly single, and partly in various kinds of aggregation.
-They varied in size from a minute speck \(\frac{2\sqrt{0}\sqrt{0}\sqrt{0}\sqrt{0}\) in diameter up to large spherule \(\frac{1+2\sqrt{0}}{1+2\sqrt{0}\sqrt{0}\) in diameter.
+They varied in size from a minute speck $\frac{1}{2\sqrt{6}\sqrt{6}\sqrt{6}}$ in diameter up to large spherule $\frac{1}{1+23}$ in diameter.
 They presented no trace of structure, and were apparently quite homogeneous.
 Although larger, they resembled in other respects those which had been met with in the turnip solution.
 Other bodies, however, were seen, which presented much more obvious evidence of being concretions.
-They were mostly light brown in colour, some of the smaller somewhat resembling cells, with granular contents, whilst some of the larger, about \(\frac{1}{2\sqrt{0}\sqrt{0}\sqrt{0}}\) in diameter, showed concentric markings, with or without the presence of a darker central nucleus of varying size.
+They were mostly light brown in colour, some of the smaller somewhat resembling cells, with granular contents, whilst some of the larger, about $\frac{1}{2\sqrt{6}\sqrt{6}}$ in diameter, showed concentric markings, with or without the presence of a darker central nucleus of varying size.
 Some again were composite structures-each spheroidal as a whole, though made up of a close radiating aggregation of ovoidal bodies around such a central nucleus.
 None of these spherules showed any colour reactions with the polariscope.
-I regarded them all as non-living concretions of a doubtful nature.
-Two fresh looking fungus-spores were seen, however, of the-

-Two fresh looking fungus-spores were seen, however, of themost unmistakeable character.
-One, apparently just about to sprout, was $\frac{1}{7500}$ " in diameter; it had thick walls and a large central nucleus $\frac{1}{12000}$ " in diameter.
+I recorded them all as non-living concretions of a doubtful nature regarded them all as non-living concretions of a doubtful nature regarded them all as non-living concretions of a doubtful nature Two fresh looking fungus-spores were seen, however, of themost unmistakeable character.
+One, apparently just about to sprout, was $\frac{1}{71000}$ in diameter; it had thick walls and a large central nucleus $\frac{1}{120000}$ in diameter.
 The other was a smaller and more delicate-looking body, having more the appearance of a Torula cell.
-There were also some figure-of-eight-shaped bodies about $\frac{1}{20000}$ " in diameter, which were moving about most actively.
+There were also some figure-of-eight-shaped bodies about $\frac{1}{20000}$ in diameter, which were moving about most actively.

 In addition, there were a multitude of particles altogether irregular in shape, in most active movement, having a protoplasmic appearance.
-Some were altogether irregular particles others were larger and more elaborate masses; whilst others-still exhibiting slow movements-were lozenge-shaped, or more or less cuboidal.
+Some were altogether irregular particles others were larger and more elaborate masses; whilst others -still exhibiting slow movements-were lozenge-shaped, or more or less cuboidal.

-Experiment 19.-The tube containing tartrate of ammonia and phosphate of soda in distilled water was opened on the sixtyfifth day.
+Experiment 19.-The tube containing tartrate of ammonia and phosphate of soda in distilled water was opened on the sixty-fifth day.